MattKleinsmith/getdata-008/README.md

 `subject_test <- read.table("UCI HAR Dataset/test/subject_test.txt")`<br /><br />

 ####Step 1: Merges the training and the test sets to create one data set:
 First, it prepares the training set to be merged and does the same for the test set.
-It does this by merging the seperate pieces of the training set (the subjects, the activities, and the features) and naming the subject column and the activity column:<br /><br />
+It does this by merging the separate pieces of the training set (the subjects, the activities, and the features) and naming the subject column and the activity column:<br /><br />
 `y_train_prepared <- y_train`<br />
 `names(y_train_prepared) <- "Activity"`<br />
 `X_train_prepared <- cbind(X_train, y_train_prepared)`<br /><br />